csa-iot/data-model/README.md

          </command>

 2. Identify how the number of elements in the array is determined.
-This could be through a count field that immediately proceeds the elements, a count field that exists elsewhere in the command, or implicitly (i.e., the rest of the frame is consumed by array elements)
+This could be through a count field that immediately precedes the elements, a count field that exists elsewhere in the command, or implicitly (i.e., the rest of the frame is consumed by array elements)

-3. If the array elements are immediately proceeded by a count field (which is not a component of a bitmap), then the array should be defined by an entry for the elements with array="true".
+3. If the array elements are immediately preceded by a count field (which is not a component of a bitmap), then the array should be defined by an entry for the elements with array="true".
 If the size counter was not 8 bits, then the arrayLengthSize should also be set to the number of octets.
 For example,